Reed Diffusers 101: Everything You Need to Know

 How Long Do They Last?

-On average, up to 3 months.
-Each reed diffuser is made with almost three times the concentration of essential oils as my candles, so they can gently scent your space 24/7 for weeks on end.
+On average, 6-8 weeks.
+Each reed diffuser is made with almost three times the concentration of essential oils as my candles, so they can gently scent your space 24/7 for a long time.

 Because every oil has its own character, you may notice that some blends last a little longer than others.
 Light, citrusy oils (like grapefruit or mint) are naturally more volatile, which means they evaporate more quickly.
 Heavier notes such as florals, woods and spices tend to linger for longer, giving you a slightly extended lifespan.